olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 #### Returns
 |Type|Description|
 |-|-|
-|any|The value of the dish in after being coerced to the new type.
+|any|The value of the dish after being coerced to the new type.

 #### Examples
 ```javascript